 Provided you have cancer cover in core or as an add-on, you would be able to have CT, PET, MRI scans and any specialist consultations.
 Once you’ve received a diagnosis you can then begin to receive treatment under your policy.

-This form of underwriting offers the potential for pre-existing conditions to eventually be covered and we can set up a moratorium policy over the telephone for immediate cover.
+Moratorium underwriting offers the potential for pre-existing conditions to be covered after a two-year period.
+Usay Compare can set up a moratorium policy over the phone to provide you with immediate cover.

 After 12 months, your policy will come up for renewal.
 You can renew with the same provider, or switch to another insurer.
 Usay Compare specialises in the switch process.
 We compare our panel of the UK’s leading insurers to find you the best deal, even if you didn’t take your original policy out with us.

 If you already have private healthcare insurance, you may be able to switch your policy to a new provider to save money without compromising on cover.
 Each insurer has its own switch eligibility criteria, which generally include: no claims in the past 12 months, no ongoing symptoms, treatments, or diagnostics, and nothing planned or pending.
 Some insurers have other criteria, but we can guide you through the switching process.

 Switching means any conditions covered by your existing policy may also be covered by your new policy, ensuring continuous cover.

 What about the NHS?

 Private healthcare insurance is intended to complement the services provided by the NHS, not replace them.
 The NHS provides a good service for millions of people in the UK today – those who want a faster, more convenient level of treatment for themselves and their families choose private medical insurance.

 Some things aren’t covered by private health insurance, and are better taken care of by the NHS – including A&E and maternity services.
 The NHS handles these elements, while PMI takes the strain off the system by treating acute conditions quickly and effectively.